hasolanor/CFD-porousmedia/README.md

 ### Incompressible flow

 Regarding the incompressible flow problem, one experiment is proposed considering the input data shown in Table 5.
 Its results are used as input in the scalar transport experiments in order to evaluate the transport dynamics of the chemical scalar.
-The Annex 3 contains a validation of the incompressible flow model.

 <table>
   <caption style="text-align:right">Table 5.
 Input data used for the incompressible flow simulation.</caption>